ttsiodras/3D-on-an-ATmega328p/README.md

 by the PI or by the ATmega (but not at the same time).

 I thoroughly enjoyed playing with HW again - this was fun :-)

+UPDATE: De-soldered the BS1 SMD resistor, and switched the screen to I2C mode.
+In the end, I like the simplicity of I2C.